This post is for couples who can feel the pressures of wedding planning stress or would like to avoid them.

 Wedding Planning Stress Reducers

-If you want to turn your pre-wedding period into the happiest time of your life and eliminate wedding stress levels altogether, you need to take action.
+If you want to turn your pre-wedding period into the happiest time of your life and eliminate wedding stress levels, you need to take action.
 Here are 5 ways to reduce wedding planning stress:

 Plan a Getaway

-This has become a challenge with the presence of COVID however, there are creative ways to plan a getaway still.
-As an engaged couple, you can take a day trip to a nearby city or if you are feeling especially adventurous, you can even take a roundtrip flight on the same day to a special surprise destination.
+This has become a challenge with the presence of COVID; however, there are still creative ways to plan a getaway.
+As an engaged couple, you can take a day trip to a nearby city, or if you are feeling especially adventurous, you can even take a roundtrip flight on the same day to a special surprise destination.
 There are still options for you to plan the escape that you need to help reduce your stress as you prepare to plan for your wedding day.